multani7871/employee-led-SPVs/advice_founders.md

 - Audience first
 - Content before customers before product.
 - Memos over decks.
 You are your first investor.
 Your cofounders are your next investors.
 Every employee is both a direct investor re buyer of common stock and also potential buyer of preferred stock via SPV
-- Understand and pl
+- Understand and plan for the end game
+- Assets over relationships : async
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjIwODA4NjIxXX0=
+eyJoaXN0b3J5IjpbMTgyMDMyNjk5XX0=
 -->